elifsare/Red-Wine-Quality-Prediction/README.md

 # Wine-Quality-Prediction
 This project aims to determine which features are the best quality red wine indicators and generate insights into each of these factors to our model's red wine quality.
-Wine quality prediction using random forest algorithm

 ## :chart_with_upwards_trend: Description Of The Model
 ### Understand and Visualize Data